tansawit/second-brain/content/docs/books/tao-te-ching/_index.md

 ## Review

-To quote a review I found on GoodReads: "This is just mindblowing."
+To quote a review I found on Goodreads: "This is just mindblowing."

 For such a small book, the idea it presents, and the way it is presented is absolutely unmatched.
 For a book so small, the essences contains within the words and its idea is unmeasurable.